 - Problem solving and complaint procedures for volunteers.

 Some organisations will have a short policy that refers to other documents for more details.
 For example a separate document might have more information on health and safety.

-Depending on the size and nature of the organisation, it may be possible to get along without a formal volunteer policy.
-And it is important to have a proportionate level of formality so as not to put potential volunteers off volunteering for the organisation.
+You should ensure that your policy reflects the size and nature of your organisation.
+It is important to have a proportionate level of formality so as not to put potential volunteers off volunteering for the organisation.

 Once your policy is complete it should be communicated to staff and volunteers throughout the organisation.
 The policy should also be reviewed regularly, at least annually, to ensure it remains fit for purpose and current.